dilipgou/VoiceMorphAI/README.md

-# VoiceMorphAI – Diffusion Voice Conversion

-Diffusion-based speech style transfer project using AudioLDM2 and Gradio.
-Upload a voice, describe a new style (e.g. "robotic whisper"), and generate the converted voice in seconds.

 # 🎙️ VoiceMorphAI — Diffusion-Based Voice Conversion 🎵

 Transform *any voice* into a new style using cutting-edge **AudioLDM2 diffusion models**.